Picture by Canva[/caption]

 Affiliate marketing means earning income through commissions from books and resources that you recommend to your readers.

-For example, if you are featuring a book that is sold on Amazon, you make an income each time someone buys that book through the link on your blog.
+For example, if you are featuring a book that is sold on Amazon, you make an income each time someone buys that book through the link on your site.
 The best part about affiliate income is that it is passive.

 Selling ad space on your blog